Keeping Libraries Open and Safe With ScanaTemp

 In the early days of the COVID-19 pandemic, Library Journal reported that 94 percent of American libraries closed completely in March 2020.
 But as our new normal began to sink in, students went back to school in various configurations, and daily life resumed — although taking a much different shape than it did before — libraries had to find creative ways to adjust so as to continue to provide their invaluable service to our communities.

 For some libraries, this has meant going completely digital, or opening by appointment only.
 For others, enhanced safety protocols, in accordance with local guidance, allowed them to fully open to the public.
-But as with any public space, social distancing, the monitoring of temperatures — as a fever is one of the main symptoms of COVID-19 — and the wearing of face masks, are of great importance to prevent any outbreaks.
+But as with any public space, social distancing, the monitoring of temperatures — as a fever is one of the symptoms of COVID-19 — and the wearing of face masks, are of great importance to prevent any outbreaks.

-ScanaTemp, an automated device that can detect the temperatures and presence of face coverings of multiple people in less than half a minute, has become a crucial tool for several libraries seeking innovative solutions to this challenge.
+ScanaTemp, an automated device that can detect the temperatures and presence of face coverings of multiple people in less than a second, has become a crucial tool for several libraries seeking innovative solutions to this challenge.
 By mounting the device on a flat surface or a tripod near visitor traffic, libraries can automatically monitor all incoming traffic for face coverings and elevated temperatures.

 Seven libraries received ScanaTemp devices in Fall 2020, and they were an immediate success.
 Staff expresses that having the device automatically enforce safety protocols is saving them a lot of time and allowing them to focus on the most important thing: interacting with library patrons.
 With a device at the entrance to the library and another at the front desk, staff could freely and safely interact with visitors and focus on their needs.
 Thanks to ScanaTemp, visitors also had a much more comfortable path into the building with the automated system and quickly became accustomed to how it works.